jsheaven/validalli/README.md

 <h1 align="center">validalli</h1>

-> A fast, functional, reliable and small form validation library that aims for correctness and simplicity
+> A tiny, but fast and reliable validation library for forms and runtime datatype checks

 <h2 align="center">Purpose</h2>

 Form validation can become a complex thing to implement.
 The idea of this library is to take a straight-forward, functional approach to the API, allow for composition, but at the same time provide all the primitives necessary to do the most relevant validations such as email etc. out-of-the-box.

+Also, usually, form validation and runtime datatype checking are thought of as two pairs of shoes, which leads to code duplication because logically, most form validation libraries need to use a foundation of runtime datatype checks.
+In this library, all datatype check functions are exported, so you get 2-in-1.

 <h2 align="center">Features</h2>